noema-git/airbnb-analysis/README.md

 **What factors influence the price most?**
 The TOP 5 factors of an apartment that have the greatest influence on the price are:
-*Accommodates
+- Accommodates
-*Entire home/ Apartment
+- Entire home/ Apartment
-*Extra people
+- Extra people
-*Number of reviews
+- Number of reviews
-*Guest included
+- Guest included

 ## Thanks, Authors, Acknowledgements <a name="thanks"></a>

-The source for the data is Inside Airbnb which was imported to Kaggle [here](https://www.kaggle.com/chriskue/munich-airbnb-data).
+The source for the data is Inside Airbnb which was imported to Kaggle [here](https://www.kaggle.com/chriskue/munich-airbnb-data) and is available under Creative Commons CC0 1.0 Universal (CC0 1.0) "Public Domain Dedication" license.
-And there is also a Kernel on Kaggle with this analysis [here](https://www.kaggle.com/chriskue/airbnb-analysis-munich).

-The content is available under the GNU General Public License v3.0.